 Here’s a very small sampling.

 First, to better serve the people in her church on a volunteer basis.
-In her time (whatever amount she actually has) serving as a small group leader for a women’s Bible study, mentoring a single or newly married woman, sitting at her table with one other woman looking at the scriptures, or whatever other activity she takes on she is able to adequately help them grapple with the very words of God.
+In her time (whatever amount she has) serving as a small group leader for a women’s Bible study, mentoring a single or newly married woman, sitting at her table with one other woman looking at the scriptures, sitting on the board of a local YoungLives chapter.
+In whatever activity she takes on her education leaves her able to adequately help others grapple with the very words of God and help bring his kingdom to earth.

 Third, to serve as an advisor and a help to the pastors, men and women, who are serving their church full-time.
 Biblical and theological knowledge should help her see the needs of her church.
-In particular, she knows the plight of the mom and can give helpful insight into how the church can both serve and utilize this group more.
+In particular, she knows the plight of the mom and women in general and can give helpful insight into how the church can both serve and utilize this group for the flourishing of the body of Christ.

 But the answers I saw in this article were different than those.
 I’ve got some qualms with a list I feel is unhelpful.